 In addition to above, management shall entrust to the Internal Auditors, the supervisory functions with respect to the review of internal controls.
 Internal auditors shall evaluate and validate the effectiveness of control systems, monitor control systems, and contribute to ongoing effectiveness of control systems.
-The internal audit department shall produce, on quarterly basis, a report on internal control system and significant findings and present it to the Audit Committee of the Board.
+The internal audit department shall produce, on quarterly basis, a report on internal controls and present it to the Audit Committee of the Board.